-Consistent with guidance from federal, state and local agencies, KIPP Texas will require certain health and safety precautions be taken for in-person school attendance, including health screenings, social distancing as best as possible, increased hand-washing/sanitizing, and the immediate pickup of sick children.
-When mask mandate orders (temporary or extended) are not in place, we strongly encourage all students, children, and adults entering a school building and/or riding a school bus to wear a face covering.
-When face coverings are worn, they must be appropriate for the school environment and comply with the dress code.
-Masks are to cover the nose and mouth.
-KIPP Texas will continue to monitor local and state orders and will communicate necessary information to families.
-If the mask policy changes, this will be communicated to families via social media and posted to the KIPP Texas website.
+Consistent with guidance from federal, state and local agencies, KIPP Texas will require certain health and safety precautions be taken for in-person school attendance, including health screenings, social distancing, increased hand-washing/sanitizing, and the immediate pickup of sick children.
+We strongly encourage all students, children, and adults to wear a face covering.
 These precautions are subject to change as circumstances may change.
 You will help your family comply with these rules.

-You also understand that your child(ren) may be transferred to remote instruction if health factors of your child or the school environment change, or if other agencies require or advise KIPP Texas to change the number of students allowed inperson at school or to alter the continuation of in-person instruction in whole or part.
+If the health factors of your child or the school environment change, or if other agencies require or advise KIPP Texas to change the method of instruction due to a campus-based COVID outbreak, we will provide instructions at that time as to how we will proceed.